Hypostomus plecostomus: In the aquarium

 H. plecostomus is one of a number of species commonly referred to as "plecostomus" or "common pleco" by aquarists.
 These fish are sold when they are young and small, but in the wild, they can grow to be a maximum size of 50 cm.
-In captivity, however, a full-grown Hypostomus plecostomus only reaches 15 inches (38 cm) on average, which could be explained by the subpar oxygen levels in most home aquaria and other practices of bad fish husbandry.
-In the aquarium trade, this dark-colored, bottom-feeding, nocturnal catfish is often purchased for its ability to clean algae from fish tanks but also contributes a lot of waste to the nitrogen cycle.
-They are difficult for other fish to harass, both due to the semi-aggressive nature of the fish as well as its thick armor.
+In captivity, however, a full-grown H. plecostomus only reaches 15 in (38 cm) on average, which could be explained by the subpar oxygen levels in most home aquaria and other practices of bad fish husbandry.
+In the aquarium trade, this dark-colored, bottom-feeding, nocturnal catfish is often purchased for its ability to clean algae from fish tanks, but it also contributes waste to the nitrogen cycle.
+It is difficult for other fish to harass, both due to the semiaggressive nature of the fish and its thick armor.

 Invasive species

-In Bangladesh, the species, among some other suckermouth catfishes has become invasive.
-The government is currently on its way to impose a ban on the farming, hatchling production, breeding, marketing and trading of the fish.
-It has also raised serious concern in India.
+In Bangladesh, the species, among some other suckermouth catfishes, has become invasive.
+The government is currently on its way to impose a ban on the farming, hatchling production, breeding, marketing, and trading of the fish.
+It has also raised serious concern in India, Malaysia, and Sri Lanka.
+In September 2024, the Selangor state government in Malaysia allocated RM50,000 (approximately US$ 11,533) as an incentive to capture 50,000 kg of the fish in the Langat River.